New Research Publications (forthcoming)

 Braun, S., Omar Mahmoud, T. The Employment Effects of Immigration: Evidence from the Mass Arrival of German Expellees in Post-war Germany.
 The Journal of Economic History, forthcoming.

 The International Economy and International Economic Policy

-Program 1 deals with the causes and consequences of a growing integrated world economy.
-The unifying research theme aims at a better understanding of the changing roles of certain tasks and skills, sectors, and regions in the structure of output and employment of a dynamic world economy.
-Specific research projects include the interaction of international trade and investment with growth, the impact of globalization on firm and labor market adjustment, the transitions of economic, political, and cultural variables in the process of long-run development, and the agglomeration and knowledge accumulation across regions.
+Program 1, The International Economy and International Economic Policy, deals with the causes and consequences of a growing integrated world economy.
+It aims at a better understanding of the changing roles of certain tasks and skills, sectors, and regions in the structure of output and employment of a dynamic world economy.
+A new focus is on the impact of social interaction and behavioral responses of relevant actors on the emergence of global economic problems.

 |Program Coordinator:||Prof. Holger Görg, Ph.D.|

 Program 2 focuses on two major aspects of sustainable development, namely global climate and environmental issues and strategies for poverty reduction in developing countries.
 Since globalization appears to weaken many traditional economic institutions and policy instruments, new policy approaches at both the national and the supra-national level are needed.
 Specific research projects concentrate on policy fields where the impact of globalization has been particularly strong.
 Examples include the complex interaction of energy demand, the supply of exhaustible fossil energy and climate goals; the environmental consequences of increasing global trade and investment flows, the role of rural development in reducing poverty, and the allocation and effectiveness of foreign aid.